Need an RV mattress? This MIGHT be your pick to "sleep on it" - RV Travel

 By Russ and Tiña De Maris

-One of the finest things we can think of when evening falls, is knowing there’s a comfortable bed just a few feet away.
+One of the finest things we can think of when evening falls is knowing there’s a comfortable bed just a few feet away.
 Ah, sleep!
 Like Pop always said, “Off to the Land of Nod!”
-But sometimes, RV manufacturers make it a bit difficult to get there.
+But sometimes RV manufacturers make it a bit difficult to get there.
 How so?
-By creating “bed spaces” in bastardized sizes.
-Trying to find a mattress to fit some of these oddball-size sleeping platforms is enough to give you a nightmare – that is, if you can get to sleep in the first place!
+By creating “bed spaces” in oddball sizes.
+Trying to find a mattress to fit some of these strange-sized sleeping platforms is enough to give you a nightmare – that is, if you can get to sleep in the first place!

 In the “entry” level mattress, a memory foam variety, the size range is overwhelming.
 Get out the tape measure, Maude!
 Twin.
 Twin XL.
 Full.
 Short Full 48×74.
 Queen.
 Short Queen (I have one of those!
 If I lip-off, she doesn’t fix me dinner!)
 60×74.
 Olympic Queen 66×80.
 King.
 Short King 72×75.
 RV King 70×74.
 Another RV King 72×80.
 California King.
 And a gazillion “RV Bunk” entries, 28×75, 30×75, 30×80, 32×74, 34×75, 35×79, and (pant! pant!)
 42×80.
 Prices for this particular mattress, which rvmattress calls “Brooklyn Wanderlust,” start at $149.
 That’d be for the 6″ thick twin.
 We can tip the scale at the other end for the same mattress: A 10″ California King will set you back $419.